Tungdil-main-dor/IGROWTECH/README.md

   2. [**Hydroponic**](/Hydroponic.md "Explanation of how hydroponic systems work") :

-  - Some details on the functioning of hydroponic growing systems
+  - Some details on the functioning of hydroponic growing systems.

   3. [**Structure**](/Structure.md "Presentation of the structure and its components") :

+  - A presentation of the list of components as well as photos of the final result.